samtx/passpredict/README.md

-# pass-predictor
+# passpredict

 Predict upcoming satellite overpasses over a point on Earth.

 This library is in active development and currently incomplete.